carlaandradecunha/LLM-chatbot/README.md

     **Note:** Running the Mistral model locally with Ollama requires at least 8GB of RAM.

-6. Download or generate the dataset `data/crime_filtered.csv` (filtered for 2020–2022 and columns as per the template).

 ## Dataset

 - The original, unfiltered Chicago crime dataset can be downloaded from the City of Chicago open data portal: